 Hello!
 Bonjour!
-My name is Dong Giao TRAN, I am a traditional Chinese medicine Practitioner and Acupuncturist.
+My full name is Dong-Giao TRAN, I am a registered traditional Chinese medicine Practitioner and Acupuncturist.
 You may call me "Giao" (pronounced like "ciao" with a G).
 Let me introduce myself.

 I was formerly a Civil Engineer.
 I had the joy of building bridges and tunnels, managing the reparation of power nuclear plants in high radiation zones in France and in Hong-Kong.
-Upon realizing there is more in life than achievements, I changed careers to follow my family medical lineage in traditional East Asian medicine and acupuncture, a medicine and philosophy that I was exposed to since teenager at my father (Western and Eastern) medical clinic.
-After years of practice in the field and guidance from conscientious senior doctors, and practitioners, I have gained the knowledge and expertise to treat a variety of ailments, diseases and injuries.
+After completing those challenging projects, I changed careers to follow my family medical lineage in traditional East Asian medicine and acupuncture, a medicine and philosophy I was exposed to since young age, in particular at my father medical clinic.
+After years of practice in the field and guidance from various conscientious senior doctors, and practitioners, I have gained the knowledge and expertise to treat a variety of ailments, diseases and injuries, well beyond neurological disorders.

-Scientist by training, passionate by nature, I am committed to providing quality of care and clinical results to my patients; methodical hands-on training to junior fellow practitioners.
-For this, I constantly refine my clinical skills and knowledge through research and periodical practice alongside conscientious senior clinicians in Vietnam, France, Germany, Switzerland.
+Scientist by training, passionate and problems solver by nature, I am committed to providing quality of care and clinical results to my patients.
+For this, I constantly refine my clinical skills and knowledge through research and periodical practice alongside senior clinicians in Vietnam, France, Germany, Switzerland.
 When time permits, I also involve in the community or provide treatments to patients in less developed countries.
-I am also proud to be a mentor of caring acupuncturists and medical doctors learning traditional Chinese medicine, both in Canada and abroad.
+I am also proud to be a mentor of caring licensed acupuncturists and medical doctors learning traditional Chinese medicine, both in Canada and abroad.

 As an old saying said: "The journey of a thousand miles begins with a single step".
 Let's have a walk together.